alatiera/rfc822_sanitizer/README.md

 [Documentation](https://docs.rs/rfc822_sanitizer/)

-A helper funtion that does what you wanted not what you said!
+A helper function that does what you wanted not what you said!

 The world is full of broken code and everyone seem to reinvent daytimes.